 Five Items That Often Get Overlooked in Wills and Other Estate Planning Document

-- Alternate estate representatives and beneficiaries: When creating your will, you must list all beneficiaries of the property and assets you possess.
-You will also need to name someone as estate administrator, who will act as your personal representative in probate court.
+When creating your will, you must list all beneficiaries of the property and assets you possess.
+You will also need to name someone as estate administrator.
+This person will act as your personal representative in probate court.
 Provide alternates in the event they pass before you or are otherwise incapacitated.
 The same is true when creating powers of attorney.

-- A list of digital assets: Despite the amount of personal and business activities that occur online, Forbes advises that people often forget digital assets in their wills.
-These include websites, online businesses, income streams, and financial accounts.
-Be sure to list these along with social media accounts, usernames, and passwords in your will.
+Despite the amount of personal and business activities that occur online, people often forget digital assets in their wills.
+These assets can include the following:

-- Instructions for personal belongings: People focus on items of financial value in creating a will, such as homes, cars, and financial accounts.
-However, other items can have personal value and meaning to loved ones and should also be addressed.
+People focus on items of financial value in creating a will, such as homes, cars, and financial accounts.
+However, other items can have personal value and meaning to loved ones, and these items should also be addressed.
 List those that may be considered important to your family or friends, such as books, old photographs, inherited jewelry, or household belongings.

-- Provisions for older adults: Many of us have older adults we provide care for.
+Many members of our New Jersey community have older adults we provide care for.
 Be sure and mention them in your estate planning documents.
-If it is personal services, such as calling on them regularly or taking them to doctor appointments, you may request someone you know complete these tasks.
+If it is personal services such as calling on them regularly or taking them to doctor appointments, you may request someone you know complete these tasks.
 If you provide financial support or anticipate doing so in the future, consider allocating these funds through your will.

-- Provisions for pets: Pets are an important part of the family and you want to ensure they are provided for in the event you are unable to care for them yourself.
+Pets are an important part of the family, and you want to ensure they are provided for in the event you are unable to care for them yourself.
 Include them in your will and with your powers of attorney.
 Find someone in advance who will agree to take responsibility for them in the event of your death or if you become incapacitated.
 Make provisions so that this person will have the funds they need for food, veterinary care, and potential boarding costs.

 Speak With Our Middlesex County Family Law Attorney

-To ensure your will includes the above items and that other appropriate estate planning documents are in place, reach out to the Law Office of Jordan B. Rickards, Esq.
-To speak with our Milltown family law attorney, call or contact our office online and request a consultation today.
+To ensure your will includes the above items and that other appropriate estate planning documents are in place, reach out to the Law Office of Jordan B. Rickards.
+To speak with our Milltown family law attorney, contact our office and request a consultation today!